kdotzlaw/Comp3040A3/Group10_A3_Part01_V1.md

 ## API Description

-The API will provide users the phone number of the provider of the COVID 19 and Flu - Vacination sites.
-The user will have to enter the provider's name, address and type to get the provider's phone number.
+The API will provide users the provider's phone number of the COVID-19 and Flu vaccination sites.
+The user will have to enter the provider's name, address, and type to get the provider's phone number.

 ## Endpoints

-There is only one end point for this API.
+There is only one endpoint for this API.

 ### `GET` /providerNumber

-the URL of endpoint is : https://geoportal.gov.mb.ca/manitoba-covid-19-and-flu-vaccination-sites-1/providerNumber
+The URL of endpoint is : https://geoportal.gov.mb.ca/manitoba-covid-19-and-flu-vaccination-sites-1/providerNumber

 ## Parameters

 ### 1. providerName (String)

-- The name of the provider of flu shots - a required parameter and its type is string.
+- The name of the provider of flu shots - a required parameter with type string.

 ### 2. providerAddress (String)

-- The address of the provider of flu shots - a required parameter and its type is string.
+- The address of the provider of flu shots - a required parameter with type string.

 ### 3. providerType (String)